We know what it takes to get you into your dream school.

 Raven holds a Masters degree in International Education Policy from Harvard Graduate School of Education, and a Bachelors in Chinese Language and Education from College of the Holy Cross.
 Raven has spent the past five years living and teaching in various countries such as China, Taiwan, South Africa and Belize.
 She is currently the Career Program Manager at Auburn Global, Auburn University, where she designs and delivers the professional development courses and programs for the University’s international students.
 Prior to joining Auburn, she was the Academic Director of a summer Chinese language dual-immersion program at Qiangda Academy, where she was instrumental in launching the program’s international arm.
 Her background in international education is also complimented by her experience as a Corporate Contracts Translator for Jilai Law Firm, located in Beijing, China.

-In her current position as the Career Program Manager, Raven coaches hundreds of international students on how to land their dream jobs, gain admission to graduate school, and win prestigious scholarships.
+In her current position as the Director of the Career Accelerator for Shorelight Education, Raven coaches hundreds of international students on how to land their dream jobs, gain admission to graduate school, and win prestigious scholarships.
 Raven, herself, is the recipient of numerous academic awards.
 She is a Bill and Melinda Gates Millennium Scholar, Fulbright ETA Award Recipient, and a Princeton Public Policy and International Affairs Fellow.
 While pursuing her undergraduate degree in Chinese language and Education, she studied abroad at Beijing University and the Beijing Institution of Education.
 As a stand-out among her peers, she was then selected as her school’s Presidential Scholar as well as for the ‘Senior Spotlight’, which highlighted only four of her undergraduate institution’s most outstanding senior class members.

 Karina holds a Master’s degree in Public Policy from the Harvard Kennedy School.
 At the Harvard Kennedy School, she was the recipient of the Center for International Development travel scholarship and the Women and Public Policy’s Roy Family Internship Program fellowship.
 She also co-chaired the International Bridge Builders Conference that convened grassroots leaders from developing countries to exchange experiences and gain skills.